-Social anxiety is a particularly debilitating disorder.
-It affects up to 13% of the population, so you can imagine how many people want to know how to get rid of social anxiety.
+Social anxiety is a particularly debilitating disorder that affects up to 13% of the population, so you can imagine how many people want to know how to get rid of it.

 You may suffer from social anxiety if you: